netdata/netdata/docs/step-by-step/step-05.md

 The best way to understand how health entities work is building your own and experimenting with the options.
 To start, let's build a health entity that triggers an alarm when system RAM usage goes above 80%.

 The first line in a health entity will be `alarm:`.
-This is how you name your entity—you can give it any name you choose, but the only symbols allowed are `.` and `_`.
+This is how you name your entity.
+You can give it any name you choose, but the only symbols allowed are `.` and `_`.
 Let's call the alarm `ram_usage`.

 ```yaml